TheOrthman/ml-trading-backtester/README.md

 - Directional accuracy alone is insufficient; **risk-adjusted metrics** matter more.
 - **Confidence filtering** improves Sharpe by trading only high-signal periods.
 - Transaction costs and slippage materially impact naive strategies.

+# ML-Powered Algorithmic Trading Backtester
+## Overview
+This project is an interactive Streamlit app that compares Buy & Hold, Moving Average Crossover, and ML-based trading strategies using historical market data.

 ## Features